-The term of the Management Agreements with our Manager expire on December 31, 2020, and in each case will renew automatically for successive eight-year terms thereafter unless earlier terminated.
-The technical management fee of \$2,500 per day for each vessel was fixed until December 31, 2013 and thereafter, increases annually by 3%, subject to further annual increases to reflect material unforeseen costs of providing the management services, by an amount to be agreed between us and our Manager, which amount will be reviewed and approved by our Conflicts Committee.
-Under the terms of the Management Agreements, we may terminate the Management Agreements upon written notice if our Manager fails to fulfill its obligations to us under the Management Agreements.
+The term of the Management Agreements with our Manager expired on December 31, 2020, and in March 2021, we entered into the Master Agreement with the Manager, which includes new Standard Management Terms for our six vessels effective as from January 1, 2021.
+This agreement amended, restated and superseded the previous technical and commercial management agreements commencing on January 1, 2021.
+The technical management fee of \$2,750 per day for each vessel was fixed until December 31, 2021 and thereafter, increases annually by 3%, subject to further annual increases to reflect material unforeseen costs of providing the management services, by an amount to be agreed between us and our Manager, which amount will be reviewed and approved by our Conflicts Committee.
+Under the terms of the Management Agreements, we may terminate the Management agreements upon written notice if our Manager fails to fulfill its obligations to us under the Management Agreements.
 The Management Agreements terminate automatically following a change of control in us.
 If the Management Agreements are terminated as a result of a change of control in us, then we will have to pay our Manager a termination penalty.
-For this purpose a change of control means (i) the acquisition of fifty percent or more by any individual, entity or group of the beneficial ownership or voting power of the outstanding shares of us or our vessel owning subsidiaries, (ii) the consummation of a reorganization, merger or consolidation of us and/or our vessel owning subsidiaries and (iii) the approval of a complete liquidation or dissolution of us and/or our vessel owning subsidiaries.
-Additionally, the Management Agreements may be terminated by our Manager with immediate effect if, among other things, (i) we fail to meet our obligations and/or make due payments within ten business days from receipt of invoices, (ii) upon a sale or total loss of a vessel (with respect to that vessel), or (iii) if we file for bankruptcy.
+For this purpose a change of control means (i) the acquisition of fifty percent or more by any individual, entity or group of the beneficial ownership or voting power of the outstanding shares of us or our vessel owning subsidiaries, (ii) the consummation of a reorganization, merger or consolidation of us and/or our vessel owning subsidiaries or the sale or other disposition of all or substantially all of our assets or those of our vessel owning subsidiaries and (iii) the approval of a complete liquidation or dissolution of us and/or our vessel owning subsidiaries.
+Additionally, the Management Agreements may be terminated by our Manager with immediate effect if, among other things, (i) we fail to meet our obligations and/or make due payments within ten business days from receipt of invoices, (ii) upon a sale or total loss of a vesse